 Across the full sample, respondents most frequently ranked Scenario A1 (higher closures to the West, lower disruption in the Center and East portions of the district) as their first choice and Scenario B (lower disruption to the West, higher disruption to the East) as their fourth choice.
-Scenario A2 (high disruption to West, lower disruption to the East) was the scenario that was most frequently chosen as their second choice, while Scenario C (low disruption to the West, higher disruption to the east) was most frequently chosen as their third choice.
+Scenario A2 (high disruption to West, lower disruption to the East) was the scenario that was most frequently chosen as their second choice, while Scenario C (low disruption to the West, higher disruption to the West, higher disruption to the the West, higher disruption to the east) was most frequently chosen as their second choice.